sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 title: "Where people stay - extracting destinations from GPS data"
 excerpt: "This notebook showcases some on the extraction of destinations from GPS data carried out during my summer 2017 internship."
 categories:
+  - demo
+tags:
+  - datascience
-  - demonstrations
+  - gps
-tags: datascience, gps, mobility
+  - mobility
 toc: false
 ---